- Things to Know

 What is cellulitis?

-The main bacteria responsible for cellulitis are Streptococcus and Staphylococcus ("staph"), the same bacteria that can cause impetigo.
+The main bacteria responsible for cellulitis are Streptococcus and Staphylococcus ("staph"), the same bacteria that can cause impetigo and other diseases.
 MRSA (methicillin-resistant Staph aureus) can also cause cellulitis.
 Sometimes, other bacteria (for example, Hemophilus influenzae, Pneumococcus, and Clostridium species) may cause cellulitis as well.

 Cellulitis is fairly common and affects people of all races and ages.
 Men and women appear to be equally affected.
 Although cellulitis can occur in people of any age, it is most common in middle-aged and elderly people.
+Cellulitis is not contagious.